HackYourFuture/Browsers/Week1/MAKEME.md

 ## **2. Homework exercises**

 This week we expect you to do the exercises in the corresponding module/week folder (Browsers / Week 1).
-Have a look at your class repository on how to hand in the homework.
+Have a look at the [homework guide](https://github.com/HackYourFuture/Browsers/blob/main/hand-in-homework-guide.md) to see how to hand in your homework.

 ## **3. Extra: JavaScript 30 Refactors**